Cruise Ship Profiles

 Stateroom Amenities

 All accommodations are ocean-view suites of 277 square feet or more, many with balconies.
 Suites have a stocked bar, flat-screen TV and DVD player and Bose Wave stereo CD player.
-Superb cuisine created by celebrity chef Charlie Palmer is served in an open-seating restaurant.
-Alternative casual dining is available in the indoor/outdoor Veranda Café.
-Guests may also enjoy dinner served, course-by-course, in the privacy of their suites.
+Guests may enjoy dinner served, course-by-course, in the privacy of their suites.

 Special needs passengers